 A THEMED EXPLORATION

-This year’s topic is “Compassionate Technologies I: Evaluation and Rehabilitation of the Human Sense of Balance” and takes place in Crete, Greece in collaboration with the University of Crete.
-The rapid evolution of technology combined with the constant need for validated interventions in the fields of human health and development requires intimate collaborations between arts, science and the humanities.
+This year’s topic is “Transcendent Techologies” and takes place in Crete, Greece in collaboration with the University of Crete.
+The rapid evolution of technology combined with the constant need for validated interventions in the fields of human health and development requires intimate collaborations between arts, science, and the humanities.
 The ultimate goal for this course is not the development of new technologies but the investigation of interventions that can reduce unnecessary physical and mental suffering (“ataraxia”).
-Guided by this philosophical principle rooted in Epicurean philosophy, the course will demonstrate how successful creation, curation, implementation and evaluation of a “compassionate technology” can provide an experience of high “eudaimonic” value for creators, patients, and health professionals.
-The theme for this first year of the summer school is the exploration of theory and interventions that can help with the evaluation and rehabilitation of the human sense of balance (equilibrioception) with a special emphasis on audiovisual methods, including virtual reality, but also analog means.
-Lectures will combine a life-span perspective, compassionate care, experiential design, and narrative medicine.
-Lectures on interventions will cover a wide spectrum of use including developmental disorders, trauma/injury, neurodegenerative disorders, chronic illness and palliative care.
+Guided by this philosophical principle rooted in Epicurean philosophy, the course will demonstrate how successful creation, curation, implementation, and evaluation of a “transcendent technology” can provide an experience of high “eudaimonic” value for creators, patients, and health professionals.

 The location of Crete, Greece has been chosen due to its vibrant academic and artistic community combined with many opportunities for nature-based and spiritual retreats.
 Greece has experienced extreme challenges due to austerity measures the past few years and the effects of it are visible everywhere, but so is a sense of renewal and hope.
 Greece is passing through a critical and unique time in history.
 The island of Crete is divided into four diverse regions (Chania, Rethymnon, Heraklion, Lasithi) that have different population challenges and opportunities with a rich cultural and spiritual history.
 Collaboration with the University of Crete’s medical school and its network of faculty, researchers, technology parks, and health facilities provides access to a diverse population of all ages in both urban and rural settings in close proximity.
 Crete is the largest island in Greece with a population of approximately 700,000 people and is one of the top tourist destinations in the country.